AluuPhilip/Tech_salary/README.md

 ### Project Overview
 ---
-The data analysis  was carried out to provide insight into the Various Salaries of Data Tech experts of differnt categories , across countries from 2020 to 2023
+The data analysis  was carried out to provide insight into the Various Salaries of Data Tech experts of different categories , across countries from 2020 to 2023

 ![Dashboard 1 (2)](https://github.com/AluuPhilip/Tech_salary/assets/157082605/c3b8f542-5982-4efc-a93a-d058121594d1)